Blue Hawaii

 Blue Hawaii is a 1961 American musical romantic comedy drama film directed by Norman Taurog and starring Elvis Presley.
 The screenplay by Hal Kanter was nominated by the Writers Guild of America in 1962 in the category of Best Written American Musical.
-The film opened at number two in box-office receipts for that week and, despite mixed reviews from critics, finished as the 10th top-grossing film of 1961 and 14th for 1962 in the Variety national box office survey, earning $5 million.
+The film opened at number two in box office receipts for that week and, despite mixed reviews from critics, finished as the 10th top-grossing film of 1961 and 14th for 1962 in the Variety national box office survey, earning $5 million.
 The film won a fourth place prize Laurel Award in the category of Top Musical of 1961.

 Plot

 Having been released from the Army, Chadwick "Chad" Gates is eager to return to Hawaii with his surfboard, his native Hawaiian beach friends, and his mixed-race girlfriend Maile Duval.
 His mother, Sarah Lee, wants him to follow in his father's footsteps and take over management at the Great Southern Hawaiian Fruit Company, the family business, but Chad is reluctant and goes to work as a tour guide at his girlfriend's agency.
 His slightly scatter-brained boss is Mr. Chapman.

 The first clients Chad has are an attractive school teacher, Abigail Prentice, and four teenage female students.
 One of the students, 17-year-old Ellie Corbett, seems self-centered and doesn't get along with the other three, but she becomes smitten with Chad.
 Chad's girlfriend, Maile, becomes jealous of Abigail, who is quite fond of Chad.
 After Ellie's flirtatious ways with another tourist cause a wild fight to erupt in a restaurant, Mr. Chapman fires Chad.
 Maile quits her job in protest.
 Maile and Chad independently continue guiding Abigail and the four youths, taking them to Kaua'i.

 One night Ellie attempts to seduce Chad in his hotel room, but he refuses her advances; at the same moment, Maile pays a surprise visit to the hotel.
-Ellie despondently flees in a stolen jeep, intending to drown herself in the ocean.
-Before she can, Chad pulls her out, attempts to speak to her, but then decides to punish her with a spanking.
+Ellie despondently flees in a stolen jeep, and runs into the surf intending to drown herself in the ocean.
+Chad catches up to her, pulls her out of the ocean, attempts to speak to her, but then decides to punish her with a spanking.
 In the next scene, the girls, including Ellie, are having breakfast.
-Ellie is now pleasant, friendly and well-mannered, and jokes about the spanking.
+Ellie is now pleasant, friendly and well-mannered, and jokes about the spanking while sitting on a pillow.
 Meanwhile, Abigail has found romance with Jack Kelman, a longtime business partner of Chad's father.
 With Jack's help, Chad and his father resolve their differences about Chad's future.

 Chad and Maile form their own tourism business—Gates of Hawaii—and begin arrangements to provide tourist services for his father's large network of fruit salesmen in the U.S. and Canada.
 The film ends with Chad's and Maile's lavish outdoor wedding.